ozguryazilimas/wp-postane/captcha/readme.txt

 == Screenshots ==

-1. Captcha Settings page.
+1. Captcha Basic Settings page.
+2. Captcha Advanced Settings page.
-2. Captcha Whitelist.
+3. Captcha Whitelist.
-3. Comments form with Captcha.
+4. Login form with Captcha.
-4. Registration form with Captcha.
+5. Registration form with Captcha.
-5. Lost password form with Captcha.
+6. Lost password form with Captcha.
-6. Login form with Captcha.
+7. Comments form with Captcha.
-7. Contact form with Captcha.
+8. Contact form with Captcha.

 == Changelog ==

+= V4.1.6 - 10.12.2015 =
+* New : Ability to use images in Captcha.
+* New : Ability to reload Captcha.
+* New : Ability to load list of IP from whitelist of Limit Attempts by BestWebSoft plugin to Captcha whitelist.
+* New : Ability to use whitelist of Limit Attempts by BestWebSoft plugin.
+* New : Ability to set time limit, after which the Captcha can not be passed.
+* Bugfix : Bug with Captcha reloading when forms data handled via ajax was fixed.
+* Bugfix : XSS vulnerability with displaying search results for CAPTCHA whitelist was fixed (thanks to <a href="mailto:colette@wordfence.com">Colette Chamberland</a>).
+* Bugfix : XSS vulnerability with user authentification was fixed (thanks to <a href="mailto:colette@wordfence.com">Colette Chamberland</a>).
+* Update : Structure of plugin`s settings page was updated.
+* Update : The French and Hungarian language files were updated.

 = V4.1.5 - 18.09.2015 =
 * New : The whitelist functionality was expanded: Ability to add current IP to the whitelist.